HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes.md

 <br>

-## To get online help about any Cmdlet
+## To Get Online Help About Any Cmdlet

 Opens the webpage for the specified command